laplcebeltrami/BMI768/README.md

 ## 🔴  Prerequisite
-The course is designed for graduate students who wish to learn quantitative mathematical, statistical and computational techniques in processing and analyzing medical images.
-The basic understanding of linear algebra, calculus and statistics will be useful to fully understand lectures.
-The course material is applicable to a wide variety of high dimensional nonstandard data and imaging problems beyond medical images.
+This course is designed for graduate students interested in learning quantitative mathematical, statistical, and computational techniques for processing and analyzing medical images.
+A basic understanding of linear algebra, calculus, and statistics is recommended to fully engage with the lectures.
+Prior exposure to computer programming is assumed.
+While the course emphasizes medical imaging, the material is broadly applicable to a wide range of high-dimensional, nonstandard data analysis problems beyond imaging.

 ## 🔴 Topics